M-Ahtisham/StarX/README.md

 # Work done
-It must describe, who has implemented which request and at  which time
+It must describe, who has implemented which request.